nanocurrency/nano-docs/docs/integration-guides/ipc-integration.md

-title: Integration Guides - IPC Integration
+title: IPC Integration Guide
-description: Learn how to integrate into the Nano node using the Interprocess Communication (IPC) interface
+description: Learn how to integrate with the nano node using the Interprocess Communication (IPC) interface

 # IPC Integration